Skip to Content

 Features

-Hagane cold-forged gearing – As with the majority of Shimano reels these days, the Socorro SW is built with Hagane cold-forged gearing which produces a very smooth gearing system.
-Instead of cutting the gears, the cold-forging process used allows for a more precise gear to be manufactured consistently.
+As with most Shimano reels these days, the Socorro SW is built with Hagane cold-forged gearing, producing a very smooth gearing system.
+Instead of cutting the gears, the cold-forging process allows more precise gear to be manufactured consistently.

-When this happens you can feel the reel bogging down when you crank it and the gears are going to wear much more quickly.
+When this happens, you can feel the reel bogging down when you crank it, and the gears will wear much more quickly.

-4+1 bearing system – In my opinion, Shimano cut a corner that they should not have cut on a saltwater reel.
-If a reel is going to be designed for use in saltwater primarily, then you need to provide at least the minimal protection.
+In my opinion, Shimano cut a corner that they should not have cut on a saltwater reel.
+If a reel is designed primarily for saltwater use, then you need to provide at least minimal protection.

-Cross-Carbon Drag system – Shimano uses a Cross Carbon Drag washer in the Scorrow SW which provides a smooth drag from the time you get pressure on it all the way through the fight.
+Shimano uses a Cross Carbon Drag washer in the Socorro SW, which provides a smooth drag from when you get pressure on it through the fight.
 The Cross-Carbon Drag is a registered trademark of Shimano.

-Basically, the cross-carbon drag has a hatch pattern on it that provides for a strong and smooth drag that is needed when fighting larger pelagic species that love to run fast and hard.
+The cross-carbon drag has a hatch pattern that provides a strong and smooth drag needed when fighting larger pelagic species that love to run fast and hard.

 Features at a Glance